trowski/fiber-rfc/rfc.md

 Received data: Hello, world!
 ```

-For simplicity this example is reading and writing to the an internally connected socket, but similar code could read and write from many network sockets simultaneously.
+For simplicity this example is reading and writing to an internally connected socket, but similar code could read and write from many network sockets simultaneously.

 ----